openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 ## Motivation

-This document enhancement proposes potential solution for Admin and Customer metric monitoring within those new topologies, since we cannot apply easily our current platform monitoring products using within cluster monitoring operator ([CMO](https://github.com/openshift/cluster-monitoring-operator)) easily (see [Alternatives](#use-pure-platform-monitoring-solution) on why).
+This document enhancement proposes a potential solution for Admin and Customer metric monitoring within those new topologies, since we cannot easily apply our current platform monitoring products using cluster monitoring operator ([CMO](https://github.com/openshift/cluster-monitoring-operator)) (see [Alternatives](#use-pure-platform-monitoring-solution) on why).

 ### Goals